hominoids/SBC_Case_Builder/README.md

 Due to the number of possibilities, no pre-compiled case stl’s are included.

 “tol”, located at the bottom of the Adjustments Tab, is a  tolerance fitment adjustment for the snap, fitted, round and hex tops.
 Adjust accordingly if the tops are too tight or loose.

-Template creation and i/o panel layouts in a dxf format can be easily created and integrated into other designs or for hand fabrication by sectioning a case panel for the desired SBC.
-The case design “panel” will most likely work best.

 ### Case Designs and Styles
 The case naming convention for standard cases in the configuration file follow the basic form of “sbc”_”design”_”style” e.g. c4_shell or c4_tray_vu5.